A correction function-based kernel-free boundary integral method for elliptic PDEs with implicitly defined interfaces

 Let $\Gamma\subset \mathbb{R}^d, d = 2,3$ be a sharp interface that separates a larger domain $\mathcal{B}\subset \mathbb{R}^d$ into two subdomains $\Omega_1$ and $\Omega_2$, as illustrated in \Cref{fig:domain-2}.
 The interface problem of an elliptic PDE is given by

 subject to two interface jump conditions

 and a homogeneous Dirichlet boundary condition on the outer boundary

-where $\sigma_i >0,i=1,2$ are diffusitivities and $\kappa_i\geq 0,i=1,2$ are reaction coefficients.
-Similarly, we only consider the case that $\sigma_i$ and $\kappa_i$ are constants. { Note that the Dirichlet boundary condition \eqref{eqn:diri-bc} is chosen only for simplicity, since the treatment for boundary conditions on $\partial\mathcal{B}$ only depends on the {finite difference} scheme and is much simpler.
-Different boundary conditions, such as Neumann and periodic ones, can also be used. }
+where $\sigma_i >0,i=1,2$ are diffusivities and $\kappa_i\geq 0,i=1,2$ are reaction coefficients.
+Similarly, we only consider the case in which $\sigma_i$ and $\kappa_i$ are constants.
+Note that the Dirichlet boundary condition \eqref{eqn:diri-bc} is chosen only for simplicity, since the treatment for boundary conditions on $\partial\mathcal{B}$ only depends on the finite difference scheme and is much simpler.
+Different boundary conditions, such as Neumann and periodic ones, can also be used.

 Here, the boundary/interface $\Gamma$ is assumed to be implicitly defined as the zero level set of a function.
 In the case that $\Gamma$ is defined by a parametric surface or spline, it can also be transformed into an implicit form.